NEP Coastal Watersheds Grant Program

 Coastal Watersheds Grant Program

 Restore America’s Estuaries, in close coordination with and financial support from EPA, administers the NEP Coastal Watersheds Grant Program.
-This grant program funds projects within the 28 NEP watershed geographic areas and supports the following Congressionally-set priorities:
+This grant program funds projects within the geographic areas shown here and supports the following Congressionally-set priorities:

 - Loss of key habitats resulting in significant impacts on fisheries and water quality such as seagrass, mangroves, tidal and freshwater wetlands, forested wetlands, kelp beds, shellfish beds, and coral reefs;